Relationship Links

 Choose the link type (

-), add any lag if needed and confirm
+SS,SF,FS,FF), add any lag if needed and confirm

-Link Modal
+Link Search

 If the Task you want to link to isn’t visible, drop your link on the blue search icon.
 A menu will open so you can quickly search and select the right Task without changing your filters or losing your place.